kubernetes-sigs/cluster-api/docs/book/src/tasks/kubeadm-bootstrap.md

 > IMPORTANT! overriding above defaults could lead to broken Clusters.

+[1] if both `clusterConfiguration.KubernetesVersion` and `Machine.Spec.Version` are empty, the latest Kubernetes version will be installed (as defined by the default kubeadm behavior).
 #### Examples
 Valid combinations of configuration objects are:
-- at least one of `InitConfiguration` and `ClusterConfiguration` for the first control plane node only
+- for KCP, `InitConfiguration` and `ClusterConfiguration` for the first control plane node; `JoinConfiguration` for additional control plane nodes
-- `JoinConfiguration` for worker nodes and additional control plane nodes
+- for machine deployments, `JoinConfiguration` for worker nodes

 Bootstrap control plane node:
 ```yaml